Remediation Funding Source

 - RFS exemptions provided at N.J.A.C.
 7:26C-5.2(b) and financial assurance exemptions provided at N.J.A.C.
 7:26C-7.10(c) do not apply to Direct Oversight.

-- RFS is for ongoing remediation whereas FA is for (OM&M) of the
+- RFS is for ongoing remediation whereas FA is for operation, maintenance and inspection of the engineering control.

 NJDEP has created a RFS